FarronF/limerick-council-meetings/meetings/2022/02/23-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee  - 13th December 2021.md

 process, which was now at a very advanced stage and the granting of an extension would not be

+beneficial in the completion of the Development Plan process.
+---
-beneficial in the completion of the Development Plan process.--- Members also expressed concern at the number of planning decisions for private housing, which had
+Members also expressed concern at the number of planning decisions for private housing, which had

 been referred to An Bord Pleanala and the guidelines used by ABP in making their decisions and